mathiassv/BGGDataFetcher/README.md

 5. **Download BGG Data Dump** (see instructions below)

-## 📦 Getting the BGG Data Dump (Required)
+## 📦 Getting the BGG Ranked Games Data Dump (Required)

-The application requires BGG's official data dump file to get game rankings. **You must be logged in to BoardGameGeek to download this file.**
+The application requires BGG's official ranked games data dump file to get game rankings.
+This data dump contains minimal information (ID, name, year, rank, ratings) but includes all games in ranked order as a CSV file. **You must be logged in to BoardGameGeek to download this file.**

 ### Step-by-Step Instructions: